-Here are the latest New York online sports betting revenue amounts as we go through September 2022.
-How do we expect the online sports betting market to unfold over the first legal calendar year?
-We’ll look at all of that here with weekly updates on the latest NY sports betting revenue information.
+Here are the latest New York online sports betting revenue amounts as we go through April 2023.
+How do we expect the online sports betting market to maintain its progress after the first legal calendar year?
+We’ll continue to look at all of that here with weekly updates on the latest NY sports betting revenue information.

 Could a New York State Tax Break Be Coming for Online Sports Betting?